 Special accomplishments or assistance provided by a student may be recognized with a one-time stipend payment, processed through GFS.

 Students who are enrolled in the Cardinal Care insurance program, and who receive a fellowship stipend equivalent to the minimum salary for at least a 10% assistantship, are eligible for a Cardinal Care subsidy (see definition in GAP 7.1, Graduate Financial Support: General Funding Guidelines and Definitions).

 Stipend payments will normally be considered taxable income to the student, although no deductions will be withheld at the time the payment is made (withholding may be necessary for some international students).
 Tuition payments, or payments of other required fees, are generally not considered taxable income to the student.
-For further guidance related to taxes, the student should consult the Stanford Services Center web site.
+For further guidance related to taxes, the student should consult the Student Financial Services office web site.